sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

     Since this is an Offline application, record has been removed from local store and deletion request has been added to request queue.
 This has to be sent or uploaded to the backend explicitly.

-    >MDK base template has added a **Sync** button on main page of the app to upload local changes from device to the backend and to download the latest changes from backend to the device.
+    >MDK template has added a **Sync Changes** option in the user menu on main page of the app to upload local changes from device to the backend and to download the latest changes from backend to the device.
 Actions | Service | `UploadOffline.action` & `DownloadOffline.action`.

-4. On Main page, tap **Sync**, a successful message will be shown.
-As Sync is pressed, `UploadOffline.action` gets triggered to upload local changes from device to the backend and on success of this call, `DownloadOffline.action` is being called.
+4. Tap on **Sync Changes** in the user menu On Main page to push the local changes to the backend, a successful message will be shown once data is submitted.

     ![MDK](img-4.8.png)